|PRODUCT 2: The Suitegum Market Business Valuation|

 If you plan to dispose of your business or equity, this valuation will give you a good idea of where the selling price of the business should be pitched, if the business is placed on the market.
 It will provide you with details on where the strengths and weaknesses would be in a negotiation for the best deal.

 We aim to have you well informed as to your options with respect to finding a suitable buyer or investor, if this is your intention.
-There is no pressure for any transaction at all if the results of the valuation do not fit into your greater plan.

 - Exit planning

 The cost of this Market Business Valuation is R25,000.
 Payment options are as follows:

 - A single payment upon completion of the valuation.
 You will be sent a redacted version of the valuation as evidence that it has been completed.
 The readable and complete valuation report will be made available as soon as funds are cleared in our account.